 “GDPR very significantly increases the obligations and responsibilities for organisations and businesses in how they collect, use and protect personal data.
 At the centre of the new law is the requirement for organisations and businesses to be fully transparent about how they are using and safeguarding personal data, and to be able to demonstrate accountability for their data processing activities.”

 The implementation of GDPR addresses the storage of customer data.
-Our position at In1 has always been, that you should only store information that is relevant and only retain it for as long as it is useful.
-This also improves your bottom line as less form filling at the booking / purchase stage improves the conversion rate.
-And it also reduces your obligations under GDPR, remember GDPR is about personally identifiable data.
+Our position at In1 has always been, that a processor should only store information that is relevant and only retain it for as long as it is useful.
+This also improves the bottom line as less form filling at the booking / purchase stage improves the conversion rate.
+And it also reduces the obligations under GDPR, remember, GDPR is about the protection personally identifiable data.
 Less is better and there are many simple steps which can be taken to make sure such data is not Personally Identifiable.

 There is no longer a need, for example, to retain the postal addresses of a customer.
 Why bother, no one uses the postal services to communicate and holding this data for no purpose simply increases the obligation to protect such data.
-In fact, keeping data for no good reason or where there is no process for using such data breaches GDPR as you are only to keep data that you require to service a transaction.
-Similarly, with phone numbers, do you really need them after the guest has departed, maybe for a short time in case something is left behind in the room but do you really need a guest phone number 30 days after departure.
-If you are never going to call, then don’t keep it.
+In fact, keeping data for no good reason or where there is no process for using such data breaches GDPR as a processor is mandated to the keep data required to service a transaction and no more.
+Similarly, with phone numbers, is there a need for them after the guest has departed, maybe for a short time in case something is left behind in the room but is there really a need for them say, more than 30 days after departure.
+If there is no need to call, then don’t keep it.
 And phone numbers as they are close to unique to a person (almost certainly so in the case of mobile) makes the data associated with it more likely to be personally identifiable.
 GDPR is about the security of personally identifiable information, so remove the personally identifiable attributes as soon as possible.
 Less is better.

 Credit/Charge card data has long been subject to stringent controls.
 All In1 technologies both partner and guest facing, are SSL Secured and PCI DSS Compliant.
-We never store or supply Credit Card CVV’s as this is in breach of your Credit Card Merchant agreement and entails serious fines.
+We never store or supply Credit Card CVV’s as this is in breach of the Credit Card Merchant agreement and entails serious fines.
 The moment a transaction is complete we obfuscate Credit Card information.
 Where servers and services comply with PCI/DSS they must comply with a level of security of access meeting with best technical practice, a significant part of the obligation under GDPR.
-When you have customer data, keep it safe and secure.
+When customer data is stored, keep it safe and secure.

-GDPR implemented correctly can enhance your business and should be approached in that spirit.
+GDPR implemented correctly can enhance business and should be approached in that spirit.